Login

 Growing Kent & Medway logo

-The BioTechnology Hub, located in Cantebury at the University of Kent, provides businesses with new research possibilities; from alternative ways to manage crop diseases to environmentally-friendly packaging options.
+The BioTechnology Hub, located in Canterbury at the University of Kent, provides businesses with new research possibilities; from alternative ways to manage crop diseases to environmentally-friendly packaging options.

 • Identifying and controlling crop diseases and pathogens